-Your Super B2B Marketing Game Plan: 5 Key Lessons Learned From ‘that’ Super Bowl Advert
+5 Marketing Lessons Learned From Gong’s Super Bowl Ad

 You know, the one that every B2B leader has been raving about?

 Even more awesome is listening to Udi Ledergor, the mastermind behind this legendary advert and CMO at Gong.
-He was a guest on our Revenue Champions podcast, where he spoke about what happened behind the scenes, his thinking every step of the way and the results that followed.
+He was a guest on Cognism’s Revenue Champions podcast, where he spoke about what happened behind the scenes of Gong’s Super Bowl ad and the results that followed.

-Click the section you'd like to jump to or scroll 👇 to start reading:
+Use the menu or scroll 👇 to start learning!

 Let’s be frank: